aloeser/Etherlords2Map/README.md

 Download all the [files](archive/master.zip) and put them into the `Maps\Custom` folder.
 Afterwards, you can play the mission by selecting Single->Mission->New and then choosing the variant you want to play.

-If you have any troubles with the installation, don't hesitate to contact me or make an [issue].
+If you have any troubles with the installation, don't hesitate to contact me or make an [issue](https://github.com/aloeser/Etherlords2Map/issues).

 # MUST-READ FOR NON-GERMAN-SPEAKERS
 While the scripting of the campaign is done in English, all (story) dialogues and player interactions are written in German.